I have had many people asking about how to do this mod using the kitsch-bent, CGB front-lighting panel and have yet to produce a proper tutorial.

 - MUCH easier to handle / clean the light panel

-(mishandling an SP light panel is a sure way to ruin it along with your day)
+(just touching an SP light panel is a sure way to ruin it along with your day, whereas this one can be touched, wiped, sprayed, cleaned, etc.)

 - no additional resistor required